-Magic Reindeer Food is a simple and fun Christmas tradition!
+Magic Reindeer Food & Poem is a simple and fun Christmas tradition!
 Make it in minutes with pantry staples and snag these FREE printable poem labels to package it up for the kids to spread on the lawn to guide Rudolph and Santa to your house on Christmas Eve!

 But every year it seems I run out of time, and looky here, It’s getting posted as my last Christmas post this year.
 But hey, at least I’m finally posting it, right?

 It was one of my favorite things to do, and now each year I try to make up little containers of Magic Reindeer Food to give to all the little kids in my life.
 And one day, it’s a tradition we’ll carry on with our own children.

 For those of you who are new to the idea of Magic Reindeer Food, read this poem that’s included on the free printable tags that go with this recipe: